pengfei99/FeatureEngineering/README.md

 ## 3.2 When to use a feature store?

-Below are major challenges in ml
+### 3.2.1 Major challenges in ML

+#### Training serving skew

-- Training serving skew: The training data is preprocessed(e.g. normalization, feature splitting, etc.).
+The training data is preprocessed(e.g. normalization, feature splitting, etc.).
 If the incoming predication request (serving data) are not transformed with the same preprocessed step.
 Otherwise, the accuracy of the predication will be corrupted.

+#### Data leakage

+When we construct our training data set of past events, we must be sure to only use feature values that were known prior to each event.
+If the feature values are after the event, it's like we train the model with future data that should not exist.
+Thus, a `data leakage` is created.

+The outcome of **data leakage** would be models that seem to work great in offline validation tests, but act erratically in production.
+This is because the model got trained on information from the future that it won’t have during serving!

 # 4. Existing feature store